 - HobbyKing Lipoly Low Voltage Alarm (2s~4s)

 This is the only item that can be considered as optional.
 You can do you ESCs programming manually but a Programming Card will make it much easier.
-Within an ESC you can set the variables as following:
+Within an ESC you can set the variables as follows:

-- Chemistry of Battery: Lipoly, Nimh and Life
+- Chemistry of Battery: Lipoly, Nimh, and Life

 - Type of LVC Cut-Off: Hard cut / Power reduction